Continuity Planning and Emergency Management

 Executive Officer & Chief of Staff, Los Angeles Department of Recreation and Parks

-Prior to assuming the role of Executive Officer & Chief of Staff, AP served many years as General Counsel for Recreation and Parks, helping guide the Department on many high profile and important endeavors, most notably the transformation, restoration and management model for the historic and iconic Greek Theatre.
+Prior to assuming the role of Executive Officer, AP served as General Counsel for Recreation and Parks, helping guide the Department on many high profile and important endeavors, most notably the transformation, restoration and management model for the historic and iconic Greek Theatre.

 AP also serves as an instructor at the Los Angeles Police Department and Los Angeles Fire Department Leadership Academies teaching Adult Development Theory and Transformational Leadership and is a Judge Pro Tem for the Los Angeles Superior Court.

 AP was born in Hollywood and grew up and went to school in Santa Monica.
-He holds a Bachelor of Science Degree in International Politics from Georgetown University's School of Foreign Service, Washington and a Juris Doctorate from Loyola Law School, Los Angeles.
+He holds a Bachelor of Science Degree in International Politics from Georgetown University's School of Foreign Service, Washington DC; an academic study at the Universidad de Sevilla in Spain and a Juris Doctorate from Loyola Law School, Los Angeles.

 Superintendent of Recreation and Parks Operations, Emergency Management and Aquatics Division, Los Angeles Department of Recreation and Parks